keithbuhler/keithbuhler.github.io/teaching.md

 * "None of his assignments are busy work."
 * "He learned our names very quickly and took time to understand our points in discussion."
 * "The papers and midterm were effective and helpful with understanding the material for the class."
+*  "I was really blessed by you and your passion in your teaching method.
+You have challenged me and helped me grow as person."

 #### Teaching Statement